Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Allotrope Medical has developed an electrical stimulation technology for smooth muscles that allows surgeons to identify critical tissue structures and distinguish functional from dysfunctional urologic and gastrointestinal issues.
 The Houston-based company is focused initially on decreasing the rate of injury to ureters during surgery.

-With over 3 million surgeries performed in the US alone requiring identification and protection of ureters, there’s a $3.2 billion burden on healthcare systems due to injuries.
+With more than 3 million surgeries performed in the U.S. alone requiring identification and protection of ureters, there’s a $3.2 billion burden on healthcare systems due to injuries.
 The company is running an active clinical trial in Dallas and aims to be on the market by the end of 2019.

 Augmented Radar Imaging

-Augmented Radar Imaging wants to address the kind of issues that have caused high profile driverless vehicle accidents.
+Augmented Radar Imaging wants to address the kind of issues that have caused high-profile driverless vehicle accidents.
 The company aims to solve two problems for current radar technologies: recognizing stationary objects and triggering false alarms.

-With a team of radio engineers, physicists and data scientists, ARI has built a wide field-of-view high resolution radar system called Camdar that provides 3D spatial imaging plus velocity data and a solid state sensor with no moving parts that claims to be 300x more accurate than GPS.
-With 5 radar units per average in a self-driving vehicle, ARI could be looking at a $100 billion market if it can make inroads on those roads.
+With a team of radio engineers, physicists and data scientists, ARI has built a wide field-of-view high-resolution radar system called Camdar that provides 3D spatial imaging plus velocity data and a solid state sensor with no moving parts that claims to be 300x more accurate than GPS.
+With five radar units per average in a self-driving vehicle, ARI could be looking at a $100 billion market if it can make inroads on those roads.

 Canary Technologies

 The Canary Technologies co-founders have worked in the hotel industry, and have come to the conclusion that existing hotel software is awful.
-The company is working to tackle some of this dated software piece-by-piece starting with their far less dated programs used to handle offline booking processes.
-They’re getting rid of paper contracts with modern software that can make life easier for hotels.
+The company is working to tackle some of this dated software piece-by-piece, starting with their far less dated programs used to handle offline booking processes.
+They’re getting rid of paper contracts, instead using modern software that can make life easier for hotels.

 Qurasense